 “This plate represents the capacity of the Self to regenerate, to grow a new way of being... like the young king with a robe too big... a new way of being can function naively or awkwardly when a person begins to apply it in real life.”

-The Self regenerating is the old King who could be seen as the rooster crowing at the sun, drowning its rigid attitude and fixed ideas in the wind of the subconscious, to become the awkward young king having just woken up from being metal and still unsure of the direction to take, how to apply that new attitude.
+The regenerating Self is like the old King who could be seen as the rooster crowing at the sun, or the ego, drowning its rigid attitude and fixed ideas in the wind of the subconscious, to become the awkward young king, the white rooster on the weathervane having just woken up from being metal and still unsure of the direction to take, how to apply that new attitude.

-The rooster has to stay on the weathervane and weather the storm of uncertainty until he learns to make decisions from a place of self-determination rather than go back to his old way of taking his cues from the world.
+Like the young King, the rooster has to stay on the weathervane and weather the storm of uncertainty until he transforms into a new leader and learns to lead his life from a place of self-determination rather than go back to his old rigid ways.